 - Attend the taxpayer’s initial briefing to be conducted by the RDO for new registrants to inform them of their rights and duties/responsibilities.

-- An “Ask for Receipt” Notice (ARN) will be issued together with the BIR Certificate of Registration and both documents must be posted in your business establishment.
+- An “Ask for Receipt” Notice (ARN) will be issued together with the BIR Certificate of Registration.
+Both documents must be posted in your business establishment.

-- Your corporation, as well as its branches, must accomplish and file the application on or before you commence operations.
+- Your corporation and its branches must accomplish and file the application on or before you commence operations.
 Doing otherwise is prohibited by Philippine laws.

 - You are required to pay the Documentary Stamp Tax (DST) on the Articles of Incorporation (AOI) on the 5th day of the month following the date of issuance of the AOI (as prescribed under Section 175 of the National Internal Revenue Code of 1997).

 - If the DST is required to be paid within 5 days after the close of the month, BIR Registration shall be conducted on or before payment of DST is due.

 - Once your BIR Certificate of Registration has been issued, you are given 30 days to have your official receipts and sales invoices printed.